WILDERNESSWIRELESS/WILDERNESS-WIRELESS-II/CODE/ATTINY FIRMWARE/readme.md

 http://highlowtech.org/?p=1695

-Aftewrards, connect your FTDI cable to the RX, TX and GND pins in the image.
+Afterwards, connect your FTDI cable to the RX, TX and GND pins in the image.

 ![img](./WWII-SERIAL.jpg)